The 5 Best Portable Bluetooth Speakers of 2026

 2. Best Upper Mid-Range Portable Bluetooth Speaker

-The Ultimate Ears EPICBOOM is another portable Bluetooth speaker that's offered at a more affordable price.
-You'll notice that Ultimate Ears' speakers make up a few of our picks in this article due to their compact, user-friendly designs that facilitate great directivity.
+The Ultimate Ears EPICBOOM doesn't have as long a battery life as the JBL Boombox 4, but it's cheaper and easier to carry around.
+You'll notice that Ultimate Ears' speakers make up a few of our picks in this article due to their compact, user-friendly designs and great directivity.
 This speaker is no exception, and its portable design makes it suitable for use at home or while on the go.
 It's a little on the heavier side, but its built-in strap helps you transport it wherever you go.
 Additionally, it's sturdy, boasting an IP67 rating for dust and water resistance that protects it against the elements.
 You can choose from either black or white color variants.

 As for the sound, this speaker boasts numerous features to enhance your listening experience.
 Its Adaptive EQ feature automatically adjusts the device's sound to your room's unique acoustics, which is a nice touch.
 Additionally, its graphic EQ and presets allow for some manual tuning.
 However, compared to the more premium JBL Boombox 4, it doesn't reproduce as much low bass.
 Its 15-hour battery life isn't quite as impressive and may be limiting for longer trips away.
 If you need something slightly more portable with a longer battery life, it's worth checking out the Ultimate Ears EVERBOOM instead.
-It can't get as loud, though, and lacks a bit of low-end thump compared to the EPICBOOM.
+It lasts over 21 hours off a single charge, but can't get as loud or put out as much bass as the EPICBOOM.

 3. Best Mid-Range Portable Bluetooth Speaker